 The answer is that exactly the same kind of random walk processes are surprisingly prevalent in physics.

-The random walk performed by the sailor walking among the square blocks is migration on a lattice, and can correspond exactly to the motion of an atom migrating on a (square) lattice.
-The second case, the movements of the sailor on the square, is migration in a continuum, and can correspond e.g. to atom movement in a two-dimensional liquid.
-The extension to non-square lattices, 3D lattices or 3D liquids is obvious.
+- The random walk performed by the sailor walking among the square blocks can e.g. correspond exactly to the motion of an atom migrating on a (square) lattice in 2D (e.g. a surface). - The second case, the movement of the sailor on the square, is migration in a continuum, and can correspond (in a 3D generalization) e.g. to

+- ... atom movement in a liquid